STEM Program

 • Duration: 12 weeks

-• Target Students: 9-12th grade students interested in quantum mechanics, mathematics, theoretical physics and/or computer science.
+• Target students: 9 to 12th graders interested in quantum mechanics, mathematics, theoretical physics, and/or computer science.

 • Prerequisites: Quantum mechanics is intimately tied to linear algebra.
-Students should have a good understanding of mathematics, particularly in vectors and matrices.
-Students should also learn the basics of python.
+Students should understand mathematics well, particularly in vectors and matrices.
+Students should also learn the basics of Python.